Talib Kweli: Views

 Kweli is known for his strong political views and activism, specifically on topics of racial stereotypes and police brutality.

 He is an advocate on behalf of political prisoners and a supporter of community organizations like the Malcolm X Grassroots Movement.
 He has spoken often to inner-city high school and college students.

 Kweli urged people to ask hip-hop artists questions in order to engage them politically, but warned not to get frustrated if artists do not "give you what you want" in their replies.
 He said that musicians bear an unfair burden to use their music as a platform because they have the ability to influence people.
 Kweli mentions that artists, just like their audience, fall victim to their upbringing.
 In 2017, rapper Remedy and Kweli feuded on Twitter regarding Remedy's pro-Israel political stance, which conflicts with Kweli's criticism of Israel's occupation of Palestine, and his criticism of Zionism.

 In an interview with The Huffington Post, Kweli stated that young people can make a difference because they have the energy to actually go out to the public and do something.
 He has also stated his belief that activism cannot be done by just sitting at a computer.

+Furthermore, Kweli calls himself a communist and supports Marxist theories.

-On June 1, 2019, Kweli was disinvited from the Open Source Festival in Düsseldorf because of his support for BDS which has been classified as antisemitic by the German parliament and his tour of Germany was cancelled.
+On June 1, 2019, Kweli was disinvited from the Open Source Festival in Düsseldorf because of his support for BDS (which has been classified as antisemitic by the German parliament) and his tour of Germany was cancelled.
 Kweli responded to this on his Facebook page, where he stated, "I would like to perform in Germany but I don't need to.
 I'd rather be a decent human being and stand up for what's right than censor myself and lie about BDS for a check."

 Kweli was one of more than 600 musicians who signed an open letter calling for a boycott of performances in Israel until they end the occupation of the Palestinian territories.